Breaded cutlet: Cotoletta

 Cotoletta originates in Italy as cotoletta alla milanese and is very similar to Wiener schnitzel.
 However, it is a cutlet rather than an escalope, and it is traditionally cooked with its rib.
 Originally from Milan, it can now be found all over the country.

 In Spain, breaded cutlet is normally called escalope milanesa in restaurants when served with French fries and a slice of lemon.
 When eaten in a sandwich, it is simply called filete empanado.
 It is usually made of veal or beef.
 Chicken is called pollo empanado, and pork is not usual.

-Cotoletta was first documented in 1148 (Saint Ambrose's archive, Milan) in Latin: "Lumbolos cum panicio".
+Cotoletta was first documented in 1148 (Saint Ambrose's archive, Milan) in Latin, as Lumbolos cum panicio.

 Kotlet schabowy

 Polish kotlet schabowy is similar to the traditional Austrian dish, but made with pork tenderloin.
 It is usually served with potatoes and a salad of either raw vegetables (surówka) or, most commonly, of pickled cabbage, the latter akin to coleslaw.
 Other versions are the kotlet z kurczaka, a variety of chicken cutlet coated in breadcrumbs, and the kotlet z indyka, a turkey cutlet coated in breadcrumbs.